-A misdemeanor hit-and-run occurs when a driver is involved in an accident resulting in property damage or bodily injury to another person and fails to stop, provide identification, and render aid as required by California Vehicle Code 20002(a).
+The police may charge a driver with a misdemeanor hit-and-run if they cause an accident resulting in property damage or bodily injury to another person and fail to stop, provide identification, and render aid.
+The legal system describes these requirements in California Vehicle Code 20002(a).

 What Are the Elements of a California Misdemeanor Hit and Run?